- Mac has the ability to take calls from your iPhone, but some users are having issues with this feature.

 - Many users received Your iPhone is not configured to allow calls using this Mac message error.

-- For more useful iPhone guides, we suggest that you visit our dedicated iPhone section.
+- For more guides like this one, we suggest that you visit our Fix Mac section.

 - To learn more about Macs, be sure to visit our Mac Hub for more useful information.